Basic Reactivity

 // ^ the initial value of the effect is 0

 Effects are meant primarily for side effects that read but don't write to the reactive system: it's best to avoid setting signals in effects, which without care can cause additional rendering or even infinite effect loops.
 Instead, prefer using createMemo to compute new values that depend on other reactive values, so the reactive system knows what depends on what, and can optimize accordingly.
+If you do end up setting a signal within an effect, computations subscribed to that signal will be executed only once the effect completes; see batch for more detail.

 The first execution of the effect function is not immediate; it's scheduled to run after the current rendering phase (e.g., after calling the function passed to render, createRoot, or runWithOwner).
 If you want to wait for the first execution to occur, use queueMicrotask (which runs before the browser renders the DOM) or await Promise.resolve() or setTimeout(..., 0) (which runs after browser rendering).